Chaac9/Active-Directory-and-Splunk-Server/SysmonAndSplunkForwarderOnWindows.md

 ## Description

-The Splunk Universal Forwarders are used to send telemetry data to the Splunk Server that was downloaded onto the Ubuntu Server Virtual Machine.
+The Splunk Universal Forwarders send telemetry data to the Splunk Server that was downloaded onto the Ubuntu Server Virtual Machine.
 In addition to downloading the agents for Splunk, we will also configure an index file from which only certain logs and events that may correlate with anomalous or malicious activity will be collected by the Windows devices.

 * While in either of your Windows virtual machines, the first step to download the Universal Forwarder is to go back to the Splunk website, log in, and then head into *Products* > *Free Trials and Downloads*
   * Afterwards head to the *Universal Forwarder* section and select the *Get My Free Download* option.